<p>What to know about weed gummies and child safety after LI students sickened</p>

 When a child ingests edibles and comes to the emergency room, hospital social workers will talk with parents about storing the products safely, Harris said.

-Safe storage can include keeping edibles in a safe or a locked bag, on a high shelf that is out of sight and away from other food products, Foy said.
+Safe storage can include keeping edibles in a safe, a locked bag or on a high shelf that is out of sight and away from other food products, Foy said.
 Keeping edibles near food creates a "really high risk for toddlers" and puts them "in the reach of teens," she said.

 If possible, it is best to avoid keeping edibles at home, she said.